 Sunblock! -- This should be obvious, but if you are staying out in the sun for more than about half an hour, you should be putting on sunblock.
 SPF 15 is the gold standard, but you can get incrementally more benefit out of higher SPF creams.
 It's important to remember that sunscreen only provides temporary benefits, and you should apply more of the cream every couple of hours.

 Stay in the Shade -- To protect yourself, one of the best things that you can do to enjoy a beautiful day outside is to find a nice shady spot to stay situated, especially during the peak hours of sunlight between ten a.m and four p.m.

 Wear Clothing to Block the Sun -- It's more bearable than it sounds.
 Unless you're out for a day at the beach, consider wearing long pants and long-sleeve shirts with a high thread count.
 If you wear reflective colors, this will provide more heat protection than you'd think.
-There are also some clothing stores which sell clothing items that are specifically designed to protect you from the sun.
+There are also some clothing stores that sell clothing items that are specifically designed to protect you from the sun.

 Don't Neglect Protection on an Overcast Day -- Just because there are a lot of clouds in the sky doesn't mean that your skin is safe.
 A significant amount of sunlight makes it through the clouds, and that sunlight will also reflect downward from the clouds, themselves.

 Quit Smoking, or Never Start, for Healthy Skin

 Also, smoking impacts the structural foundation of the skin by damaging elastin and collagen.
-These are structures in the surface which promote both the elasticity and the strength of the skin, which causes your skin to start sagging at an earlier age.
+These are structures on the surface that promote both the elasticity and the strength of the skin, which causes your skin to start sagging at an earlier age.

 Finally, part of the reason that smoking contributes to wrinkles is that the muscle activities associated with smoking, wrapping one's lips around the cigarette and squinting one's eyes to block smoke, also increases the incidence of wrinkles.